 Each one of the 40 rooms available in Hotel Sauce is different and has been individually decorated.
 All of the rooms are en-suite and there are a mix of double, twin and superior rooms.
 The hotel is in a quiet location and not right above any noisy bars!

 They offer a buffet breakfast with wide range of options.
 They use lots of natural ingredients with home baked rolls and pastries, fresh fruit of the season, high quality coffee, a good variety of tea and their star dish: recently made Spanish potatoes omelette.

 Their new cafeteria is a charming place where you can read, chat or surf the internet, while having a tea or coffee with a piece of cake.
 They vary and change their menu, trying out new recipes to surprise you every time you come and visit them…

-This is for two people in a double room with breakfast (not per person).
-There are a few dates that are high season so please check with us the price for your dates.
+This is for two people in a double room with breakfast (not per person). * This is the price for the vast majority of dates, there are a few dates that are high season with higher prices, so please check with us the price for your dates.